evhub/coconut/HELP.md

         yield from quick_sort(left) :: [head] :: quick_sort(right) where:
             left = (x for x in tail if x < head) right = (x for x in tail if x >= head)
-    # We implicitly return an empty iterator here if the match falls through.
+    # By yielding nothing if the match falls through, we implicitly return an empty iterator.

 # Test cases:
 [] |> quick_sort |> list |> print  # []